Optical evidence of the chiral magnetic anomaly in Weyl semimetal TaAs: Measured optical response in zero field

-Reflectance spectra on the $ab$-plane are reported in the top panel of Fig. 1(a).
-The data are similar to previously published data.\cite{Xu2016} The measured reflectivity spectra are fit using a sum of dielectric Lorentzian oscillators that obey Kramers-Kronig relations.
-The model reflectance of a semi-infinite slab is $R=\big|\frac{1-\sqrt{\varepsilon(\omega)}}{1+\sqrt{\varepsilon(\omega)}}\big|^2$, where the complex dielectric function is given by:
+Reflectance spectra on the $ab$-plane are reported in the top panel of Fig. \ref{fig:conductivity}(a).
+The data are similar to previously published data \cite{Xu2016}.
+The measured reflectivity spectra are fit over a sufficiently large spectral range using a sum of dielectric Lorentzian oscillators that obey Kramers-Kronig relations \cite{Kuzmenko2005}.
+Note that this method gives a close approximation of the total optical response \cite{Kuzmenko2005}; the fitting parameters used are not all physically meaningful on their own.